 Per Towson University recommendations, the ISSO staff continues to work remotely.

 Wherever possible, we aim to maintain our services.
-We will still be: answering e-mails, processing requests made through the ISSO Portal, and available for WebEx appointments.
+We will still be: answering e-mails, processing requests made through the ISSO Portal, and available for Zoom appointments.

 Currently, our office is sending out electronic I-20s to Towson University email accounts.

 Please contact us at this time via e-mail: isso AT_TOWSON.
-Please allow 2 business days for us to respond to your emails.
+Due to the volume of messages, please allow 2-3 business days for us to respond to your emails.

 Update 7/14/2020.
 Dept of State announced phased reopening of embassies and consulates.